-A total of 3,914 water quality results were extracted from the CDPH database for all production wells in the Beaumont Basin.
-Results were obtained for 31 minerals and inorganic chemicals and over 140 organic compounds sampled between 2015 and 2019.
-The results of the analysis indicate that not a single well exceeded the primary Federal or State MCL for any of the analytes tested; however, one well (BCVWD No. 3 - August 2016) exceeded the secondary MCL for Iron (300 u g/L) during the reporting period.
+A total of 3,914 water quality results were extracted from the CDPH database for all domestic production wells in the Beaumont Basin.
+Results were obtained for 31 minerals and inorganic chemicals and over 140 organic compounds sampled during the reporting period.
+The results of the analysis indicate that not a single well exceeded the primary Federal or State MCL for any of the analytes tested; however, one well (BCVWD No. 3 - August 2016) exceeded the secondary MCL for Iron (300 ug/L) during the reporting period.
 In addition, the California Notification Limit for Vanadium (100 ug/day) was exceeded once at SMWC Well No. 4 during the reporting period.

-Appendix F contains summary statistics of the analytical results for the 2014-2018 period for all chemicals that have a federal or state drinking water standard as reported in the CDPH website.
+Appendix H contains summary statistics of the analytical results for the reporting period for selected chemicals that have a federal or state drinking water standard as reported in the CDPH website.